top of page

 Circlenomics

-Circlenomics extends the accelerator logic to the broader economy.
-It focuses on how value circulates—how it is created, distributed, reinvested, and regenerated.
-The framework emphasizes:
+Circlenomics extends Lawton Bond Model thinking to the broader economy, focusing on how value circulates — how it is created, distributed, reinvested, and regenerated.
+It emphasizes:

 Accelerating Circlenomics